solidsnack/arx/docs/index.rst

 particular run.
 The generated executable ensures that each run occurs in a freshly allocated temporary directory, with only the desired files in scope;
-it uses traps to ensure the cleanup of this directory; and its format is a simple POSIX shell script, relying on just a few shell tools in the process.
+it uses traps to ensure the cleanup of this directory; and its format is a simple POSIX shell script, relying on just a few shell tools.

 Dependencies
 ------------